ESRIN-RSS/avhrr_metadata_parser/README.md

   --ds DS               The dataset name for the avhrr file (default: None) -O                    Organize the output folders of the avhrr file
                         (default: False)
+  -d                    Read directly from metadata file, instead of csv files.
+This is needed in order to run .dat
+                        files because those are not well identified in the csv tables.
   -r                    Remove avhrr dir after zipping (default: False)
 ```